EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions*

-### F26 - near real-time sub-hourly observations delivered via the same method (i.e., push via GTS) used by NMHSs today
+### F26 - near real-time sub-hourly OPERA Open Radar Data delivered via the same method (i.e., push via GTS) used by NMHSs today

-"As a current data consumer of land surface observations, I want near real-time sub-hourly observations delivered via the same method (i.e., push via GTS) used by NMHSs today.
+"As a current data consumer of OPERA Open Radar Data, I want near real-time sub-hourly OPERA Open Radar Data delivered via the same method (i.e., push via GTS) used by NMHSs today.
 So, I can minimise development of my existing downstream systems."

 *Priority:*
 - tertiary

 *Clarifications:*
+- Is this relevant for OPERA Open Radar Data
-- At the kick-off meeting on 3rd March, Jeremy Tandy mentioned that we could rely on WIS2.0 to take care of this delivery
+- At the E-soh kick-off meeting on 3rd March, Jeremy Tandy mentioned that we could rely on WIS2.0 to take care of this delivery
 - Jeremy also noted that there are limitations within the current GTS systems (e.g., the use for bulletin headers TTAAii) that might mean not all additional data produced via the E-SOH project can be shared via GTS.
 Therefore there is no requirement for E-SOH to develop additional GTS capability to enable additional observations to be shared on the GTS.

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F27 - near real-time access to sub-hourly observations via a publish-subscribe message pattern
+### F27 - near real-time access to sub-hourly OPERA Open Radar Data via a publish-subscribe message pattern

-"As a data consumer of land surface observations, I want near real-time access to sub-hourly observations via a publish-subscribe message pattern.
+"As a data consumer of OPERA Open Radar Data, I want near real-time access to sub-hourly observations via a publish-subscribe message pattern.
 So, I can minimise the development of new applications and reduce the need to rely on domain specific delivery methods."

 *Priority:*
 - primary

 *Clarifications:*
+- Use the MQTT solution as used in E-soh.
 *Acceptance criteria:*

 *Consequences and decisions:*

-### F28 - E-SOH to scale to user demands for data
+### F28 - OPERA Open Radar Data to scale to user demands for data

-"As a system manager, I want E-SOH to scale to user demands for data, especially those users requesting data via the E-SOH API and pub/sub message pattern.
+"As a system manager, I want OPERA Open Radar Data to scale to user demands for data, especially those users requesting data via the OPERA Open Radar Data API and pub/sub message pattern.
 So, I can deliver the service expected by data consumers."

 *Priority:*
 - primary